10 Expository Essay Examples

 "In conclusion, regular exercise offers many benefits beyond physical fitness.”

-Summarize the Main Points of your essay:
+Summarize the main points of your essay:

 Briefly summarize the key points discussed in the body paragraphs.
 Focus on the most significant insights and findings that support your thesis statement.